thephpleague/url/4.0/components/path.md

 - use `Path::FILTER_USE_VALUE` to filter according to the segment value;
 - use `Path::FILTER_USE_KEY` to filter according to the segment offset;

-By default, if no flag is specified the method will filter by value.
+By default, if no flag is specified the method will use the `Path::FILTER_USE_VALUE` flag.

 ~~~php
 use League\Url\Path;